Planning Guide

 Clinical Medical Assisting

 This course prepares students to receive a National Certification as a Clinical Medical Assistant.
 Students will be introduced to the knowledge and skill requirements for persons seeking a career in the physician office/urgent care setting.
 Areas of study will include information regarding management skills, communication skills, legal/ethical requirements and standards, infection control, diagnostic testing and various client care skills.
 This course will also incorporate Phlebotomy skills and will include hours in the lab practicing these skills.
-Students will have the opportunity to perform venipunctures on fellow students after several successful venipunctures have been performed on a simulator arm and the student has passed a safety exam given by the instructor.
+Students will have the opportunity to perform venipunctures on fellow students after several successful venipunctures have been performed on a simulator arm and student has passed a safety exam given by the instructor.
 Students must be 17 to perform these venipunctures and this portion will begin in January.
 Therefore, students must be 17 by February 1st.
 Students are eligible to sit for the Clinical Medical Assistant National Certification Exam when they are 17 years of age and can also sit for the Certified Phlebotomy Technician National Certification Exam at the age of 17.
-Students will be required to have at least an 80% at the end of each semester as well as have no more than 4 absences to sit for the exam.
+Students will be required to have at least a 80% at the end of each semester as well as have no more than 4 absences to sit for the exam.
 Health Science Core is a prerequisite for Clinical Medical Assisting, however, students can opt out of Health Science Core if they have had Bio-med courses.
-There is a $109 charge for the CCMA exam and a $139 charge for the CPT (Phlebotomy) exam.
+There is a $109 charge for CMA exam and $109 for the CPT exam.
+(Phlebotomy) exam.
 However, the student is not required to sit for the exams.
 Students will be expected to purchase scrubs for the class on their own.
-Students must have a current Medical form and insurance on file.
-Membership is $30 (optional but encouraged).
-Students must have a current Medical form and insurance on file.
-PREREQUISITE/COREQUISITE: Health Science Core students may petition AP Biology, A & P and Bio-Med 1 and 2 to replace the prerequisite of Health Science Core.
-December graduates are not eligible to take this class.